 - Boilers: often used in boilers to prevent corrosion and scaling

-- Personal Use: Some people choose to drink demineralized water because they believe it has health benefits.
+- Personal Use: Some people drink demineralized water because they believe it has health benefits.

 - Cosmetics: used in some cosmetics because it has a neutral pH and doesn’t cause irritation to the skin or eyes